by Katherina Baranova MD and Matt Cecchini MD FRCPC

 Your pathologist will carefully examine each lymph node for tumour cells.
 Lymph nodes that contain tumour cells are often called positive while those that do not contain any tumour cells are called negative.
 If tumour cells are found in a lymph node, the station of the positive lymph node will be described in your report.

-Finding tumour cells in a lymph node increases the nodal stage (see Pathologic stage below) and is associated with a worse prognosis.
+Finding tumour cells in a lymph node increases the nodal stage (see Staging below) and is associated with a worse prognosis.
 The nodal stage selected will depend on where the lymph node with tumour cells was located (the station).

-Atypical carcinoid is given a nodal stage between 0 and 3 based on the presence or absence of cancer cells in a lymph node and the location of the lymph nodes that contain cancer cells.
+Small cell carcinoma is given a nodal stage between 0 and 3 based on the presence or absence of cancer cells in a lymph node and the location of the lymph nodes that contain tumour cells.

-Atypical carcinoid is given a metastatic stage of 0 or 1 based on the presence of cancer cells in the lung on the opposite side of the body or at a distant body site (for example the brain).
+Small cell carcinoma is given a metastatic stage of 0 or 1 based on the presence of tumour cells in the lung on the opposite side of the body or at a distant body site (for example the brain).
 The metastatic stage can only be determined if tissue from the opposite lung or distant site is sent for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as pMX.